Family Educational Rights and Privacy Act (FERPA)

 A student has the right to request that the university amend his/her records that the student believes are inaccurate or misleading.
 The student must request the amendment in writing, clearly identifying the part of the record he/she wants changed, and specify why it is inaccurate or misleading.
 If the university decides to not amend the record as requested by the student, the university must notify the student of the decision and advise the student of his/her rights to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when the student is notified of the right to a hearing.
 Any request for grade changes must follow the procedure as outlined elsewhere in the catalog.

 The student has the right to consent to the disclosure of personally identifiable information contained in his/her records, except where FERPA authorizes disclosure without consent.
 School officials with a legitimate educational interest may have access without the student’s consent.
 A school official is a person employed by the university in an administrative, professional, supervisory, academic, research, or support staff position; a person or company with whom the university has contracted (such as an attorney, auditor, or collection agent); a person serving on the board of trustees; or a student serving on an official committee (such as a disciplinary committee) or assisting another school official in performing his or her tasks.
+The Minnesota Private College Council is a school official with whom the university shares certain student data (address, age, student classification, financial aid, etc,) for research, legislative, advocacy, and public policy purposes.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility to the university.
 Upon request, the university may disclose education records without consent to officials of another school in which the student seeks to enroll or is already enrolled.

 The university designates the following information as directory information, which may be released without student consent and is not subject to the above regulations: student name; state of residence; gender; major field of study; classification as a first-year student, sophomore, junior, senior; dates of attendance; graduation and degree(s) earned; the most recent educational institution attended; participation in officially recognized activities and sports; weight and height of members of athletic teams; honors and awards received; photographic, video, or electronic images of students taken and maintained by the university.